husa45/keyboard-logger-for-ethical-hacking/README.md

 then change the **Environment=DISPLAY=:1** line to whatever value you got.

 **If the environment variable DISPLAY isnt set correctly , pynput wont be able to connect to the display manager and the script wont run**

+**you should also change the variable ExecStart as guided inside the file ( here you specify the path of python interpreter + the path of the tool script)**

 finally ,type the following :
 ```